 A new vision of Mary

-The Nativity that Caravaggio painted, just a year before he died, is one that shocked.
+Caravaggio’s Nativity was painted, just a year before he died, and is one that shocked.

 Mary has just given birth, she is disheveled and tired looking, sitting on the ground.
 Her dress has drifted down one shoulder.
 This is not a Madonna who already looks as if she is on her way to being enthroned in heaven, but a young girl, tired and recovering from labor.